olrenso/obsidian-home-tab/README.md

 ![](images/settings-tab.png)

 ---
+## Known issues
+The plugin may not work with (or interfere with) other plugins that replace the new tabs with their custom view, such as the [Obsidian-Surfing](https://github.com/PKM-er/Obsidian-Surfing) plugin.

+---
 # How to install
 This plugin is currently in beta and not available through the obsidian plugin manager.
 You can install it manually or from [BRAT](https://github.com/TfTHacker/obsidian42-brat) using the following link `https://github.com/olrenso/Obsidian-home-tab` or `olrenso/Obsidian-home-tab`.